cedricsellin/udacity-fe/travel-planner/readme.md

 POST: '/newtrip' sending a JSON to the server to insert the latest trip information
 POST: '/removetrip' sending a JSON to the server to delete an existing trip

+//TODO: Deal with the caching of images?
+// REDIS INSTANCE - KUBERNETES - DOCKER
+// TEST OBSCURE LOCATION
+// TEST WHEN EMPTY ARRAY OF SAVED TRIPS
+// CHECK RUNNING THE SERVER FROM HIS LOCAL DIRECTORY
+// WHERE IS THE INDEX.HTML COMING FROM